octal-ip/open-hardware-monitor-arduino/README.md

 change the target platform of `OpenHardwareMonitorLib` to `.Net Framework 4.6.2`.
 Build this project (there is no need to build its GUI).
 2. Download this project.
 3. Compile and run.

+A pre-compiled version is availabe in the "binaries" folder.

 ### Credits